F5Networks/f5-aws-cloudformation/supported/cluster/2nic/same-az-ha/readme.md

   - F5 AWS CFT templates now capture all deployment logs to the BIG-IP VE in **/var/log/cloud/aws**.
 Depending on which template you are using, this includes deployment logs (stdout/stderr), Cloud Libs execution logs, recurring solution logs (metrics, failover, and so on), and more.
   -	If you are using the *Licensing using BIG-IQ* template only:
     - This solution supports the two most recent versions of BIG-IQ (see the [Version Matrix](https://github.com/F5Networks/f5-aws-cloudformation/blob/master/aws-bigip-version-matrix.md) for specific versions).
+    - The templates now support BIG-IQ licensing using an [ELA](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf)/subscription pool, which enables self-licensing of BIG-IP virtual editions (VEs).
-    -	Only Registration Key Pools are supported.
+    -	Only Registration Key and ELA/subscription pools are supported.
 See the [BIG-IQ documentation](https://support.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/bigiq-central-mgmt-device-5-3-0/3.html) for more detailed information on License pool types.
     -	Your BIG-IQ system must have at least [2 NICs](https://support.f5.com/kb/en-us/products/big-iq-centralized-mgmt/manuals/product/big-iq-central-mgmt-amazon-web-services-setup-5-2-0/1.html#guid-bd42a26b-9fa6-4127-88ab-fe5ab06bd3c2).
     - You must have your BIG-IQ password (only, no other content) in a file in your S3 bucket.
 The template asks for the full path to this file.
     - We strongly recommend you set the AWS user account permissions for the S3 bucket and the object containing the BIG-IQ password to **Read, Write** only.
 Do **NOT** enable public permissions for *Any authenticated user* or *Everyone*.
-    - The templates now support BIG-IQ licensing using an [ELA](https://www.f5.com/pdf/licensing/big-ip-virtual-edition-enterprise-licensing-agreement-overview.pdf)/[CLPv2]( https://f5.com/partners/cloud-provider) pool, which enables self-licensing of BIG-IP virtual editions (VEs).

 ## Security
 This CloudFormation template downloads helper code to configure the BIG-IP system.
 If you want to verify the integrity of the template, you can open the CFT and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code in each of the following sections.